-2 Test cases
+2. Test cases

-In the first five cases, the system of linear equations Au = b to be solved has a matrix A which is symmetric and positive (semi-)definite.
+In the first five cases, the system of linear equations Au=b to be solved has a matrix A which is symmetric and positive (semi-)definite.
 The remaining one has a mild non-symmetry due to a symmetry disturbing boundary treatment.

-The first two problems follow from the discretisation of the Laplace equation on a uniform grid in 2 and 3 dimensions, respectively.
+The first two problems follow from the discretization of the Laplace equation on a uniform grid in two and three dimensions, respectively.
 These are adopted because a large number of methods are applicable to these problems including those that directly exploit symmetry, e.g., cyclic reduction and FFT approaches.

-In order to study grid effects, the third problem concerns a Laplace operator discretised on a highly stretched grid.
-Reference [4] shows that the convergence rate of many commonplace iterative methods deteriorates for such problems.
-Similar convergence deterioration is seen for problems with strong discontinuities in the coefficients, an example of which has been included as test problem four.
-The fifth problem arises from a higher-order discretisation on an unstructured grid.
+In order to study grid effects, the third problem concerns a Laplace operator discretized on a highly stretched grid.
+Botta and Wubs [4] show that the convergence rate of many common-place iterative methods deteriorates for such problems.
+Similar convergence deterioration is seen for problems with strong discontinuities in the coefficients, an example of which has been included as Test Problem 4.
+The fifth problem arises from a higher-order discretization on an unstructured grid.
 This test matrix has a very irregular sparsity pattern and lacks the diagonal dominance property.

 The last problem deals with a system of linear equations with a non-symmetric coefficient matrix.
-Reference [26] shows that preconditioning is needed in order to solve the problem in a reasonable time making it an attractive test for the preconditioners we consider.
+Vuik [26] shows that preconditioning is needed in order to solve the problem in a reasonable time making it an attractive test for the preconditioners we consider.